 - Compliance with New York State health requirements.

-The student must complete a healthcare provider CPR course and maintain certification throughout the program and fieldwork periods.
-Both American Heart Association certification (BLS for Adults, Infant and Child) and Red Cross certification (BLS for Healthcare Providers) are valid for two years.
-Online certification or re-certification is not accepted.
-“Heart Saver” and “Community CPR” do not meet the CPR requirement.
-Evidence of CPR certification must be submitted to the OTA program director by August 15.
+Once accepted to the program, the OTA student must hold CPR certification throughout the program.
+American Heart Association certification (BLS for Adults, Infant, and Child) and Red Cross certification (Professional Rescuer Course) are valid for two years.
+Online certification or re-certification is accepted if a competency demonstration is performed.
+Note: “Heart Saver” and “Community CPR” do not meet the CPR requirement.
+Evidence of CPR certification must be submitted to the OTA office by October 15.